Table of Contents

 - Helps create movement

-When a muscle contracts, the insertion moves toward the origin.
+When a muscle tightens, the insertion moves closer to the origin.

 Examples